-IMAT is a MATLAB[®] interface offered by ATA Engineering, Inc. (ATA).
-Designed for test and analysis engineers, it provides a framework for easily importing finite element (FE) simulation data and measured test data into the MATLAB environment to leverage MATLAB's versatile programming, visualization, and mathematical strengths.
+IMAT is a toolbox for use with MATLAB[®], offered by ATA Engineering, Inc. (ATA).
+Designed for test and analysis engineers, it provides a framework for easily importing finite element (FE) simulation data and measured test data into the MATLAB environment to leverage the versatile programming, visualization, and mathematical strengths of MATLAB.
 With the IMAT toolbox, test and simulation data such as mode shapes, time histories, spectra, and other functions can be viewed and manipulated in MATLAB while preserving all of the native data attributes.

 IMAT+Modal extends the core capabilities of IMAT by providing additional functionality for the modal test engineer.
-IMAT+Modal includes methods for pretest analysis to allow users to optimally select accelerometer locations for a modal test, provides procedures for reducing a full finite element model (FEM) down to the test-measured degrees of freedom (DOF), and provides modal parameter estimation routines for extracting shapes from the test data.
+IMAT+Modal includes methods for pretest analysis to allow users to optimally select accelerometer locations for a modal test, provides procedures for reducing a full finite element model (FEM) down to the test-measured degrees of freedom (DOFs), and provides modal parameter estimation routines for extracting shapes from the test data.
 The IMAT+Modal collection of utilities significantly aids in test planning and postprocessing.

-The IMAT+Modal toolbox comprises several components, including the Test-Analysis Model Toolkit (TAMKIT), the Genetic Algorithm (GA), and the Modal Test Kit (MTK), and the Alias-Free Polyreference (AFPoly) GUI application.
+The IMAT+Modal toolbox comprises several components, including the Test-Analysis Model Toolkit (TAMKIT), the Genetic Algorithm (GA), and the Modal Test Kit (MTK), and the Orthogonal Polyreference (OPoly) GUI application.